pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

   to full-featured writing and publishing tools that integrate with source control, blogging, or collaboration websites

-For blogging, you can get away with a browser-based tool&mdash;in fact, some blogging sites support Markdown already.
-If you plan to create and manage documentation or other complex writing projects, it makes sense to install a dedicated Markdown editor.
+For blogging, you can use a [browser-based tool](#browser-based-tools)&mdash;in fact, some blogging sites support Markdown already.
+If you plan to create and manage documentation or other complex writing projects, it makes sense to install a [dedicated Markdown editor](#dedicated-markdown-editors).
 If you are adding Markdown to your code development environment, several code editors support Markdown very nicely.

 I have used Joplin and iA Writer, but I use Typora and Ghostwriter most often.

 ## Dedicated Markdown editors

 Most dedicated editors are designed so that you edit the Markdown directly, with syntax highlighting to make it easier to see that's going on.
-That's kind of the original intention behind Markdown, after all: to provide formatting tools that are easy to read and don't require you to lift your fingers from the keys.
+That's the original intention behind Markdown, after all: to provide formatting tools that are easy to read and don't require you to lift your fingers from the keys.

+For general purposes, many dedicated Markdown editors are fairly similar, differing in only a few features.

 Two tools in particular stand out:

 - Joplin, a specialized editor for writing notes and to-do lists
 - Typora, an elegant WYSIWYG editor for Markdown

-For general purposes, many of these editors are fairly similar, differing in a few features.

 ### Byword